Diveek/data-structure-algo/README.md

 # data-structure-algo

-DS and Algorithms implementation in Java
+DS and Algorithms implementation in C Language.